rosouza/java7-improvements/README.md

 New Java 7 Features and Improvements

-Some examples about new features of JAVA SE 7 as listed bellow:
+Simple examples about new features of JAVA SE 7 as listed below:

 - Automatic Resource Management
 - Diamond Operator